World Environment Day

 S is for the Save the Sea Covering about 70 per cent of the Earth’s surface, the oceans and seas of the world are critically important to the health of our environment.
 Water takes around 1000 years to travel around the whole globe, but is all part of one big ecosystem and half the oxygen we breathe is produced in the ocean.
 Plastics only came into widespread use after 1945, nonetheless, they can now be found in every marine environment – from the seafloor to the surface.
 Take a look at this video about one initiative that is working to restore marine biodiversity…

-T is for Take Off Green Passport offers really great ideas for more earth-friendly ways to travel, from planning your trip and packing your suitcase, to hotel living, camping and guides on how to tour local areas.
+T is for Take Off A Green Passport offers really great ideas for more earth-friendly ways to travel, from planning your trip and packing your suitcase, to hotel living, camping and guides on how to tour local areas.

 U is for Us and Understanding our Universe We are all on this planet together.
 Even though the world has been divided into countries, political regions and religious factions, the reality is that we are really one big ‘chaotic’ planetary equation.
 So how can we help the next generation build bonds that can connect the world into a more harmonious whole in the future?